Fredenh/cds_visual/README.md

 # Data

 The data for this assignment was originally created by [Maria-Elena Nilsback and Andrew Zisserman](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/) from the University of Oxford.
-The data i use is from the data folder we were provided with in class.
-Its a zip file called flowers.zip that i have maintained in the data folder of this GitHub repository.
-In total, the zip file contains over 1300 images of different flowers.
+The data i use is from a [Kaggle](https://www.kaggle.com/datasets/saidakbarp/17-category-flowers) user called Saidakbarp.
+Its a .tgz file that in total contains over 1300 images of different flowers.

 # Packages
 I used a small variety of different packages for this assignment.
 I will in the following bulletpoints list them and for what purpose they were needed